 The Advancement of Marketing Analytics

 What makes that so challenging is that the spreadsheet tools marketers typically depend on weren’t built to tackle complex data.
-They don’t allow for marketers to import JSON formats, which is inevitable when working with Twitter data, for example, let alone join that data with a CSV file downloaded from email automation platforms.
+They don’t allow marketers to import JSON formats, which is inevitable when working with Twitter data, for example, let alone join that data with a CSV file downloaded from email automation platforms.
 Oftentimes, marketers must outsource data preparation work to a more technical team, leading to delays in analysis, or worse yet, abandoning the initiative altogether.
 And this can have an impact far beyond the marketing team.
 Since marketing data is often the first checkpoint for the health of the company—forecasting everything from current customer engagement to future sales—a lack in insights can cause a ripple effect downstream.

 A Global Packaged Goods Company Drives Marketing with Trifacta

 One such customer is one of the world’s leading food packaging companies, with over 100 consumer brands that span 100 countries.
-Their marketing organization largely rests upon data to make informed decisions about everything from accurately pricing products to the effectiveness of campaigns to creating the right branded recipes that correspond to certain product.
+Their marketing organization largely rests upon data to make informed decisions about everything from accurately pricing products to the effectiveness of campaigns to creating the right branded recipes that correspond to certain products.
 In one such initiative, they wanted to better understand the performance of these recipes, specifically understanding what types of recipes were being shared or reposted among which demographics and during what time of the year.

 Trifacta for Marketing Analytics